Clinical Epilepsy

 • If either is impaired → classify as impaired consciousness

-• Applies as classifier only to focal and unknown seizures; generalized seizures inherently impair consciousness
+• Applies as classifier only to focal and unknown seizures; most generalized seizures impair consciousness — myoclonic seizures are a notable exception (consciousness usually preserved — patient drops object and remains aware)

 • If consciousness undetermined → classify under the parent term (e.g., just “focal seizure”)